Morgan Morgan-Giles: Parliamentary career

 Retiring from the Royal Navy in January 1964, Morgan-Giles stood for Parliament for the Conservative Party in his local constituency of Winchester at a by-election following the resignation of Peter Smithers (who had been appointed to the Council of Europe) and was elected a Member of Parliament on 14 May 1964.
 He is known to have regarded being an MP as a retirement occupation.
 His House of Commons speeches were often greeted by affectionate Labour Party cries of "Send a gunboat" because of the impression that he gave of steaming into action with all guns blazing on behalf of his constituency and also in loyal protection of any perceived threat to the Services.

-Charles Moore writing in the Spectator regarded his Pro bono publico.
+Charles Moore writing in The Spectator regarded his Pro bono publico.
 No bloody panico utterance to stop a row over Europe as his best contribution to Parliament – a sentence also used by Norman Tebbit about the in-fighting in the Conservative party during the 2016 United Kingdom European Union membership referendum.

 Once, while still in hospital after a riding accident, Morgan-Giles wrote to James Callaghan, the then prime minister, of "the cold, silent, teeth-clenched fury" among servicemen about a pay review board, which "did not seem to know, in blunt nautical language, whether it's on its arse or elbow".
 He complained that Wrens only received threepence extra a day after four years' good service: "That is not much to give a girl for saying 'Yes, Sir' all day and then 'No, Sir' all night."
 Yet he opposed Wrens serving on warships because: "woman's eternal role is to create life and nurture it; a fighting man must be prepared to kill.
 Women do wonderful things for men but combat duty to defend us should not be one of them.
 Vive la difference."
 He served in the House of Commons until 1979, when he stood down and was succeeded by John Browne.

 Other interests

 In 1971, hearing that his beloved was due to be scrapped, Morgan-Giles started "Operation Sea Horse", which had the object of forming the "HMS Belfast Trust", and saving the Belfast by transforming her into a museum.
 The Belfast became part of the Imperial War Museum in 1978.
-Morgan-Giles was Prime Warden of the Shipwrights' Company 1987–88.
+Morgan-Giles was Prime Warden of the Worshipful Company of Shipwrights 1987–88.
 He had farming interests in Hampshire and New South Wales.